To screen for and diagnose a gonorrhea infection

 How is gonorrhea treated?

-The U.S. Centers for Disease Control and Prevention (CDC) currently recommends that an infected person be prescribed two drugs, ceftriaxone and azithromycin.
-These two drugs are taken at the same time to lessen the chance that the gonorrhea infection will be resistant to treatment.
-If the person's symptoms continue, then the healthcare practitioner may need to perform additional "tests for cure" and susceptibility testing to guide further treatment.
-The infected person should refrain from having sex until treatment has been completed and should be re-tested three months after treatment.
+The U.S. Centers for Disease Control and Prevention (CDC) currently recommends that an infected person be prescribed two antibiotics.
+These two drugs are taken at the same time to lower the chance that your gonorrhea infection will be resistant to treatment.
+If your symptoms continue, then your healthcare practitioner may need to perform additional "tests for cure" and susceptibility testing to guide further treatment.
+You should refrain from having sex until treatment has been completed and should be re-tested three months after treatment.

 If I get treated, can I get gonorrhea again?